Quark mixing angles vs quark masses: potential approach: Conclusion: Questions for Future

 There are two serious drawbacks of the proposed approach.

 Firstly.
-We considered extremization of potential $W$ (\ref{1}) for three quite limited cases: (1) mixing of two first generation - $W(s_{12}, 0, 0)$; (2) mixing of two last generations - $W(0, s_{23}, 0)$; and mixing of first and third generations - $W(0, 0, s_{13})$.
-However investigation of full potential (\ref{6}), $W^{(8)}(s_{12}, s_{23}, s_{13})$ shows that crossing terms of type $s_{12}^{2} \, s_{23}^{2}$ etc. don't influence essentially result (\ref{13}) for $\bar{s}_{23}$ but destroy the results for $\bar{s}_{12}$ and $\bar{s}_{13}$.
-And then the question arises: Is it possible to justify the use of separate potentials for mixing angles of every couple from three generations?
+The extremization of potential $W$ (\ref{1}) is considered in the paper for three quite limited cases: (1) mixing of two first generations - $W(s_{12}, 0, 0)$; (2) mixing of two last generations - $W(0, s_{23}, 0)$; and mixing of first and third generations - $W(0, 0, s_{13})$.
+Extremization of the full potential $W^{(8)}(s_{12}, s_{23}, s_{13})$, as it was said above, does not change our result for $\bar{s}_{23}$ but destroys results for $\bar{s}_{12}$ and $\bar{s}_{13}$.
+Then the question arises: is it possible to justify the use of separate potentials for mixing angles of every couple from three generations?

 Secondly.
-We did not manage to find potential $W(\hat{M}_{u}, \hat{M}_{d})$ which extremization will give compatible with the observstions dependence on quark mass ratios of the CP-violating phase $\delta$ (\ref{2}).
-To find such potential is perhaps also an interesting task for future.

-And finally: can the approach of this paper be applied in an attempt to explain the quarks mass hierarchy?
-In this case, the extremization with respect to $m_{ui}$, $m_{dj}$ of the total potential (tree potential $W$ in (\ref{1}) plus potential of fermions' quantum loops) should be investigated.
-This may also be a challenge for the future.
+The potential $W(\hat{M}_{u}, \hat{M}_{d})$ permitting to obtain the meaningful dependence on quark mass ratios of the CP-violating phase $\delta$ (\ref{2}) or of the Jarlskog factor $J$ (\ref{4}) was not found here.
+Last line of general expression (\ref{20}) in the Appendix demonstrates the trivial linear dependence on $J$ of every 4-th power in $\hat{V}_{CKM}$ flavor invariant.
+Does it mean that interesting functional of $J$ may be received only with account of the higher powers in $\hat{V}_{CKM}$ flavor invariants which calculation is not a simple mathematical task?